Lauenburg and Bütow Land: Kingdom of Prussia

 Lauenburg-Bütow was officially a Polish fiefdom until the First Partition of Poland in 1772.
 King Frederick II of Prussia had incorporated the territory the year before and the subsequent Treaty of Warsaw in 1773 made the former conditions obsolete.
 From 1772 on the area was still attached to the Pomerelian lands of part of West Prussia, but in 1777 Lauenburg and Bütow were finally integrated into the Prussian province of Farther Pomerania constituting along Draheim their only parts outside of Holy Roman Empire (thus Germany).
 After the Napoleonic Wars, Farther Pomerania was succeeded from 1815 onwards by the larger Province of Pomerania which became as a whole a part of the German Confederation.
 In 1846, the territory was partitioned into the two Landkreise Lauenburg and Bütow, both parts of the Regierungsbezirk of Köslin.

 Free State of Prussia

-While much of the Pomerelian lands annexed by Prussia returned to the Second Polish Republic after World War I according to the 1919 Treaty of Versailles, Lauenburg and Bütow remained with the Prussian province of Pomerania until 1945.
+While much of the Pomerelian lands annexed by Prussia were ceeded to the Second Polish Republic after World War I according to the 1919 Treaty of Versailles, Lauenburg and Bütow remained with the Prussian province of Pomerania until 1945.